 3. Get clear on the time you have available

-Even though I am up and moving before 6am every day, that time is taken up by getting myself and all 6 kids ready, fed breakfast on our our way for the day.
+Even though I am up and moving before 6 am every day, that time is taken up by getting myself and all 6 kids ready, fed breakfast, and sent on our way for the day.
 And my afternoons are dedicated to family time.
-So when it comes to time I can dedicate to “getting things done”, most of it needs to happen between 9am and 3pm.
-I imagine that your day isn’t exactly wide open either!
+So when it comes to time I can dedicate to “getting things done”, most of it needs to happen between 9 am and 3 pm.
+I imagine that your day isn't exactly wide open either!

 4. Plug into that schedule all of the things that you need to accomplish each week: